r0cketdyne/Computer-Architecture-and-the-Hardware-Software-Interface/README.md

 uploaded for my fb/irl friend Nicolas Sadirac

-To understand a program you must become both the machine and the program.
-Alan Perlis, Epigrams
+"To understand a program you must become both the machine and the program." - Alan Perlis, Epigrams

 As software engineers, we study computer architecture to be able to